Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Introduction

-In space-based and ground-based detections, GW signals are both extremely weak and usually buried in instrumental noise.
-Traditional methods will face challenges in meeting the demands of gravitational wave data analysis in the future.
-Artificial Intelligence (AI)-driven frameworks have shed some new light on this issue.
-Specifically, AI techniques have been successfully applied in various subjects such as gravitational wave signal detection\cite{wangGravitationalwaveSignalRecognition2020, georgeDeepLearningRealtime2018, georgeDeepNeuralNetworks2018,gabbardMatchingMatchedFiltering2018, badgerDictionaryLearningNovel2023, zhangDetectingGravitationalwavesExtreme2022a}, parameter estimation\cite{daxRealTimeGravitationalWave2021a, gabbardBayesianParameterEstimation2022,wangSamplingPriorKnowledge2022}, signal extraction\cite{zhao_space-based_2023} and noise reduction\cite{ormistonNoiseReductionGravitationalwave2020b, weiGravitationalWaveDenoising2020a, colganEfficientGravitationalwaveGlitch2020, Ren2022}with promising results.
-Additionally, the target of space gravitational wave detectors is also one type of complex and multi-scale waveforms (such as MBHB, EMRIs, and GB).
-Therefore, AI is expected to be a valuable tool for understanding and predicting waveform, as well as providing guidance and enlightenment on data-driven methods for GW framework design in the near future.
-Some previous studies focused on generating black hold binaries (BHB) waveforms.
-Lee et al.\cite{leeDeepLearningModel2021} employed a Recurrent Neural Network (RNN) that is capable of generating BHB waveforms during the merging and ringdown phases of non-spinning binary black hole coalescence.
-Khan et al.\cite{khanInterpretableAIForecasting2022} demonstrated that vanilla transformer can learn quasi-circular, spinning, non-precessing binary black hole mergers waveform.
-Similarly, Chua et al.\cite{chuaReducedorderModelingArtificial2019} used a greedy algorithm to build a reduced basis, allowing for the rapid generation of BHB waveforms.
-Recently, large-scale language models (LLM) based on attention mechanism have shown their tremendous power\cite{devlinBERTPretrainingDeep2019, Radford2018ImprovingLU, Radford2019LanguageMA, Brown2020LanguageMA}.
-Some studies indicate that similar architectures can be applied to the GW data analysis\cite{zhao_space-based_2023, Ren2022}.
-Developing a deep learning data processing framework for space-based GW detection is an impending necessity.
+GW signals are extremely weak and usually buried in instrumental noise.
+With the improvement of detector sensitivity and the increasing amount of data, the computational complexity and timeliness demands for detection and parameter estimation are growing, which are challenging problems for traditional methods that based on computing power of central processing unit (CPU).
+With the rapid developing of graphics processing unit (GPU) computing power, Artificial Intelligence (AI) methods have shed some new light on this issue.
+Specifically, AI techniques have been successfully applied in various subjects such as GW signal detection \cite{wangGravitationalwaveSignalRecognition2020, georgeDeepLearningRealtime2018, georgeDeepNeuralNetworks2018,gabbardMatchingMatchedFiltering2018, badgerDictionaryLearningNovel2023, zhangDetectingGravitationalwavesExtreme2022a}, parameter estimation \cite{daxRealTimeGravitationalWave2021a, gabbardBayesianParameterEstimation2022,wangSamplingPriorKnowledge2022}, signal extraction and noise reduction \cite{ weiGravitationalWaveDenoising2020a, colganEfficientGravitationalwaveGlitch2020, torres-forneDenoisingGravitationalWave2016, akhshiTemplatefreeApproachWaveform2021, Ren2022, zhao_space-based_2023, weiGravitationalWaveDenoising2020, chatterjeeExtractionBinaryBlack2021a} with promising results.
+Additionally, the target of space GW detectors is also one type of complex and multi-scale waveforms (such as MBHB, EMRIs, and GB).
+Some previous studies focused on generating binary black hole (BBH) waveforms.
+Lee et al. \cite{leeDeepLearningModel2021} employed a Recurrent Neural Network (RNN) that is capable of generating BBH waveforms during the merging and ringdown phases of non-spinning binary black hole coalescence.
+Khan et al. \cite{khanInterpretableAIForecasting2022} demonstrated that a vanilla transformer can learn quasi-circular and non-precessing BBH waveforms.
+Similarly, Chua et al. \cite{chuaReducedorderModelingArtificial2019} used a greedy algorithm to build a reduced basis, enabling the rapid generation of BBH waveforms.
+Recently, large-scale language models (LLM) based on attention mechanism have shown their tremendous power in computer vision (CV) and natural language processing (NLP) \cite{devlinBERTPretrainingDeep2019, Brown2020LanguageMA, Liu2021}.
+Some studies indicate that similar architectures can be applied to the GW data analysis \cite{zhao_space-based_2023, Ren2022}.
+Space-based GW detectors will observe more signals along with complex difficulties such as source confusion, gaps, and glitches \cite{lisapathfindercollaborationTransientAccelerationEvents2022a}.
+It is critical to provide a set of data processing tools to address these issues.
+Deep learning holds promise for meeting these challenges.